dhis2/usage-analytics-app/docs/user/visualize-usage-statistics.md

     There are five analytics categories:

-    -   **Favorite views**: Provides the number of times various types of favorites have been viewed, such as charts, pivot tables and dashboards, over time.
+    -   **Favorite views**: Provides the number of times various types of favorites have been viewed, such as visualizations and dashboards, over time.
 This analysis lets you switch between all types of favorites, the total across all types and the average number of views.